-A new way of working has been established and should be built on so that a new norm can be established leading to more modern and efficient ways of working that embraces new technologies.
-Different approaches to leadership and management will be required and the Council's new Workforce Strategy will reflect this going forward.
+A new way of working programme was established and builds upon the changes outlined above.
+This programme enables a new norm can be established as the working environment and service delivery impact from Covid unwinds leading to more modern and efficient ways of working that embraces new technologies.
+Different approaches to leadership and management are required and the Council's adopted Workforce Strategy reflects this approach.